top of page

 altar of Nehalennia

 In the year 1715, extreme weather struck again.
 Again, the pagan past of Walcheren revealed itself.
 This time is was at a very low tide that an image of the Roman goddess Victoria was presented, together with some remains of a temple.
 Although it is the goddess of victory, it missed its head.
-The decapitated image stood on the beach for some time before it was placed in the thirteenth-century church of the town of Domburg.
+The decapitated image stood on the beach for some time before it was placed inside the thirteenth-century church of the town of Domburg.
 An act of paganism still?

 2. Middle Ages